 Vietnam is a country which attracts many expats and investors due to the great economic growth is has been experiencing in recent years.
 It is a dream country for expatriates looking for a good job.
 However, this Vietnamese paradise is not within everyone’s reach.
 It is not so easy to get a job when you are a foreigner because of the standards and costs that come with hiring a foreigner.
 In this article, we will tell you more about how to find work in this country, the possible offers and the conditions to be fulfilled.

-In this article, we share some tips with you but if you really want to find a job and benefit from a proven-method created by an expatriate recruitment expert based in Vietnam, check the end of this page for more information.
+In this article, we share some tips with you but if you are really motivated 💪 and want to find a job, discover the proven-method.
+Check the end of this page to learn more about it.

 The State the Job Market for Foreigners in Vietnam

 Despite the fact that Vietnam is a country with an almost negligible unemployment rate, foreigners find it hard to find a job.
 This is due to the laws that the Vietnamese government have when it comes to hiring foreigners making it hard for expatriates to enter the labor market.